department-of-veterans-affairs/ruby_claim_evidence_api/README.md

 Internally, the app uses a `Fakes` module to mock API behavior.
 The required setup steps are as follows:

 1. Install and configure `devvpn`.
-    - _TODO_: Get more info re. this and link to docs.
+    - Information re. how to do this is located internally.
+    - Search "Steps to Set Up DevVPN" in the internal document repository or contact your team lead for assistance in locating these instructions.
 1. Add files needed by Faraday.
     1. Access the example certs [located here](https://github.com/department-of-veterans-affairs/bip-vefs-claimevidence/tree/development/Postman%20Suites/client%20certs).
     1. Copy the `.crt` file locally and note the path for later.